gepheum/soia/README.md

   y = 400,
   label = "top-right corner",
 };

+// Method of an RPC interface
+method IsPalindrome(string): bool;
 ```

 The soia compiler takes in a set of soia files and generates source files containg the definition of the data types and constants in various programming languages.
 It also generates functions for serializing the data types to either JSON or a more compact binary format.